 Brazil is 9th largest economy, 5th largest country, and 2nd most populous country in the Americas behind the United States with a population more than 200 million people.

 Brazil market is not that easy to do business comparing to Chile or Peru, but it worth a try because it is the good opportunity for technology companies to capture a piece of the incredibly large and tech-savvy consumer base.

-Start-Up Brasil
+Programs: Start-Up Brasil

 is a National StartUp Acceleration Program, created by the Ministry of Science, Technology, Innovation and Communication (Ministério da Ciência, Tecnologia, Inovações e Comunicações – MCTIC)

 – a quasi-government agency that is focused on stimulating entrepreneurship and supporting businesses.
 Gust

-Plug - coworking space.
+- coworking space.
+Impact Hub

 is a network that supports entrepreneurs.
 They offer mentoring, networking, investor rounds, pitch sessions, training, lectures and various support programs.